JiachenRen/auto-pgen/README.md

 # Auto-Paragraph-Generator #
 A program that helps you complete your english/history homework.
+USE AT YOUR OWN RISK, I DO NOT ASSUME ANY RESPONSIBILITIES.

 ### How to use ###
+1) Download the latest version Auto.Paragraph.Generator.jar from releases tab.
-1) Open your terminal on Linux/MacOS/Windows system.
+2) Open your terminal on Linux/MacOS/Windows system.
-2) Type in `java -jar [path to .jar file]`, or just drag the `.jar` file into the terminal in place of `[path to .jar file]`
+3) Type in `java -jar [path to .jar file]`, or just drag the `.jar` file into the terminal in place of `[path to .jar file]`
-3) Follow the instructions.
+4) Follow the instructions.
-4) Access the generated paragraphs in the indicated directory using your favorate text editor.
+5) Access the generated paragraphs in the indicated directory using your favorate text editor.

 ### Features ###